shayk-siege/t1.41-base/README.md

 These updates will be made available through this repository as soon as I'm able to get them tested and uploaded.

 The most up-to-date version of the mod will also be ran on the SIEGE Tribes server, which will be public and available for anyone to join and play/test the mod out as they wish.

+Feel free to visit https://siege.flarum.cloud/ for forums related to this project.